iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week2_qgis/README.md

 <p align='center'>
 <img src="../Images/qgis_plugins.png" width="200">
 </p>

-**For the OpenLayers plugin**, you will have to download the zip file for this plug in from [here](https://plugins.qgis.org/plugins/openlayers_plugin/).
-Save this in your downloads folder (you don't have to keep it permanently) and **Install from Zip**.

 Alright, now click on the blank page icon on the top left-hand corner to start a new project.
 <p align='center'>